ExFace/Core/Docs/Creating_UIs/Forms_and_inputs/Inputs_with_autosuggest.md

-# Input-widgets with autosuggest
+# Combo-widgets with autosuggest

-Select-Inputs like `InputSelect`, `InputCombo` or `InputComboTable` have dropdowns with possible values and an autosuggest when typing.
+So-called combo-widgets like `InputCombo` or `InputComboTable` have dropdowns with possible values and an autosuggest when typing.
 There are multiple ways to tell the widget, where it should take the selectable values from.

+**Use** these widgets if you need to select one or more values from a data source (typically an id of a related object).

+**Don't use** these widgets, if you need to select one or more values from a static set of values (enumeration) - use [InputSelect](Select-Inputs.md) instead.

 ## Autosuggest based on related Objects